 While this is entirely normal, a cage cover will likely trap dust inside the cage.
-To prevent this, only cover three sides of the cage, leaving one side free for ventilation.
+To prevent this, only cover 3 sides of the cage, leaving 1 side free for ventilation.

-If your parrot can’t sleep due to the noise levels, a cover won’t resolve the problem.
-Covers can protect against draughts and light but won’t dull noise.
+If the parrot can’t sleep due to the noise levels, a cover won’t resolve the problem.
+Covers can protect against draughts and light but won’t dull external noise.

-The only fail-proof way to protect your parrot from noise pollution is to turn off sound-making devices or move your parrot’s cage to a quieter room.
+The only fail-proof way to protect the parrot from noise pollution is to turn off sound-making devices, get double glazing, or move the parrot’s cage to a quieter room.

-Never use a cage cover to punish your parrot.
-While it’s tempting to put your parrot into “time out” every time it misbehaves, you’ll harm the parrot-human dynamic.
+Never use a cage cover to punish a parrot.
+While it’s tempting to put the parrot into “time out” every time it misbehaves, you’ll harm the parrot-human dynamic.

-A cover should invoke feelings of calm and relaxation.
-So, avoid using the cage cover if your parrot seems sad, depressed, or stressed.
+A cover should invoke feelings of calmness and relaxation.
+So, avoid using the cage cover if the parrot seems unhappy, depressed, or stressed out.

 Why Does My Parrot Freak Out At Night?

-Your parrot is likely having a night fright.
-Cockatiels are particularly prone to night terrors, as are younger parrots.
+The parrot is likely having a night fright.
+Cockatiels are particularly prone to night terrors, as are juvenile parrots.
 Nightmares can be caused by a sudden loud noise or bright light, sparking fear and panic.

 All manner of things can cause a night fright, including: